Professional turning has become more accessible throughout the years.

 To push the limits, you need the outstanding performance of a lathe machine, and that is why the Grizzly G0462 is one of the best lathe for bowl turning that any woodworker needs for bowl turning.

-If you want to step your bowl turning game, this is the perfect machine to get started.
+If you want to step your wood turning game, this is the perfect machine to get started.
 The 16-inch swing over the bed and the 46 inches between centers allow you to load gigantic woods inside the machine.

 One noticeable thing about this lathe machine is that you can rotate the headstock 60, 90, 120, and 180 degrees; this allows you to have more control over the lathe machine, and outboard turning is a lot easier.